Chandresh78/Task-Manager/README.md

-Sure, here's a README file for your Flask Task Manager web application:

----

 # Flask Task Manager

 Flask Task Manager is a simple web application built with Flask, a micro web framework for Python.
 It allows users to manage their tasks, including adding new tasks and downloading task history with dates.